starhopp3r/Duplex/README.md

 # Duplex

-Library Routine for the LCD (Parallel Port) Display of a Smart Washing Machine.
+Library routine for the LCD (parallel port) display of a smart washing machine.
 The LCD is connected to the microcontroller via the Serial Peripheral Interface (SPI).

 This library was written for the PIC18F97J60 microcontroller.